-3. Telescope $83 Want to give a gift that doesn’t take up a ton of space but still gets your kids off their gaming systems for a bit?
+3. Telescope Want to give a gift that doesn’t take up a ton of space but still gets your kids off their gaming systems for a bit?
 You can’t go wrong with a telescope.
-This one is a full kit with a wireless remote, a storage bag, and a smartphone mount for identifying names of constellations, planets, and galaxies with an interactive app.
+This one is a full kit with a wireless remote, a storage bag, and a smartphone mount for taking photos right through the viewfinder.

 4. Dollhouse Bookshelf Is it a toy or a storage shelf?
 It can actually be both!
 Kids can get creative with how they organize their belongings by grouping them in each “room” of this bookshelf.

 5. Makeup Case Help a makeup-loving kid tidy their bathroom by gifting this folding storage case.
 I had one of these when I was a kid and it taught to me take care of my makeup and hair accessories, but it also made it easy to get myself ready in different areas of the house if needed.

 6. Divided Toy Case This is how my son stored toy cars when he was younger, and he loved driving them to their “garage” after a busy race day.
 It works for small collectibles like Shopkins and Mini Brands, too, and encourages imaginative play while cleaning up.

 7. LED Star Projector Remember that amazing pack of peel-and-stick glow-in-the-dark stars your parents let you put on your bedroom ceiling?
 This is the hip to the times version, and it’s renter-friendly because it’s a projector.
 This is the kind of clutter-free room decor we love to recommend.